Our International Engagement

 The United Nations Commission on the Status of Women (CSW) is the principal global intergovernmental body exclusively dedicated to the promotion of women's rights, gender equality and the empowerment of women.
 The Commission meets annually in March.
 During this session member states, with significant input from civil society, evaluate progress on gender equality, identify challenges, set global standards and formulate concrete policies to promote gender equality and women's empowerment worldwide.

-Ireland was elected to serve as a member of the Commission on the Status of Women for the first time on 5 April 2016, and our term of office will run from 2017 to 2021.
-Ireland will Chair the Bureau of the Commission for the annual sessions in 2018 and 2019.
+Ireland was elected to serve as a member of the Commission on the Status of Women for the first time on 5 April 2016, and our term of office ran from 2017 to 2021.
+Ireland chaired the Commission for the annual sessions in 2018 and 2019.

-As a member Ireland has pledged to work to strengthen the voice and functioning of the Commission, support its contribution to the wider 2030 Agenda for Sustainable Development and promote the participation of civil society in its work.
+As a member Ireland worked to strengthen the voice and functioning of the Commission, support its contribution to the wider 2030 Agenda for Sustainable Development and promote the participation of civil society in its work.